 This programme would particularly focus on creative visual skills development where an artist would work for a short time with a group of JCSP students.
-The aim would be to produce a piece of work that could then be exhibited or to enhance the student's Make a Book entry.
 This scheme is based on the idea of a short residency by an artist to a school, working closely with the art teacher and with the same JCSP class or group of students.
-Many projects have a strong local flavour, in that the artist is local.
-The thinking behind these residencies is to take a developmental approach towards the teaching of art and to develop approaches, which enable the participants to explore the world of imagination over a longer period of time, in the company of an experienced artist.
+Many projects have a strong local flavour in that the artist is local.
+The thinking behind these residencies is to take a developmental approach towards the teaching of art and to develop approaches which enable the participants to explore the world of imagination over a longer period of time, in the company of an experienced artist.
 The participation of the teacher and the development of a working alliance between the art teacher and artist are fundamental to this approach.

-3 General JCSP Initiatives:
+6) General JCSP Initiatives

-a) JCSP Student Folder Photographs:
+a) JCSP Student Folder Photographs Initiative:

 In this initiative co-ordinators will be given an opportunity to purchase a photo printer and cartridges so that JCSP has exclusive use of such equipment.
 This will add an exciting dimension to student folder work and displays of students' work.
-This initiative also gives the JCSP coordinators the opportunity to buy the materials needed to support the student folder and enhance the display of work.
+This initiative also gives the JCSP co-ordinators the opportunity to buy the materials needed to support the student folder and enhance the display of work.